MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Enter **R** to Run once and press enter (this may take a couple minutes).

-1. The setup process will open a new Edge browser tab to authenticate the Azure Arc agent.
+1. The setup process opens a new Microsoft Edge browser tab to authenticate the Azure Arc agent.
 Select your admin account, wait for the message "Authentication complete" and then go back to the Windows PowerShell window.

 1. When the installation finishes, go back to the Azure portal page where you downloaded the script and select **Close**.
 Close the **Add servers with Azure Arc** to go back to the Azure Arc **Machines** page.